laithrw/llm-threader/README.md

 - `rateOfChange`: Rate of change per second for CPU and temperature
 - `dataPoints`: Number of data points analyzed
 - `timeSpan`: Time span of the analysis

+### Data persistence

+Usage and scaling history are stored in a small SQLite database under your OS-standard application data directory (e.g., `~/Library/Application Support/llm-threader`, `%LOCALAPPDATA%\\llm-threader`, or `~/.local/share/llm-threader`).
+If the database cannot be opened, the library falls back to in-memory history and logs a console warning.

+### How scaling decisions are made (high level)

+- Collect windowed throughput, p50/p95 latency, backlog, CPU/GPU usage/temperature.
+- PID sets a prior thread target; Bayesian optimization searches nearby thread counts using a reward that favors throughput and penalizes latency/backlog/thermal overages.
+- A brief observation period builds confidence before scaling up to avoid over-eager jumps; recommendations are capped by demand so threads aren’t left idle.
+- Hard safety limits (CPU/GPU temp/usage) always win; emergencies clamp to 1 thread.

 ### `threader.shutdown()`